Phoenix and Peacock

 But the Peacock troubled my views,

-I glanced back at him, turned my face.
+I glanced back at him, turned away.

 I saw the torment of burning,